tiangexiang/CurveNet/README.md

 ### Data

 The ModelNet40 dataset is used for the normal estimation experiments.
-We have preprocessed the raw ModelNet40 dataset into  ```.h5``` files that contains 2048 randomly sampled points per pointcloud and their one-to-one normal ground truths.
+We have preprocessed the raw ModelNet40 dataset into  ```.h5``` files.
+Each point cloud instance contains 2048 randomly sampled points and point-to-point normal ground truths.

 Please download our processed data [here](https://drive.google.com/file/d/1j6lB3ZOF0_x_l9bqdchAxIYBi7Devie8/view?usp=sharing) and place it to ```data/```, or you need to specify the data root path in ```core/data.py```.